 A lot of bass players will swear by certain brands or advise against using any pedal that doesn’t outright say that it is meant for a bass.
 I have heard a lot of bassists say that guitar pedals just make bass sound bad and they should be avoided.

 I don’t believe that is the case, though.
 From my experience, as long as you’re using a good pedal, it is going to sound good.
 My simple rule of thumb is that if it sounds good on guitar, it will sound good on bass.

 Use Pedals Sparingly

 I would recommend using effects like delay on a bass a bit more sparingly.
 I have seen bassists push their effects pedals as you would with a guitar only for the sound to come out very distorted and messy.

 The bass is also more of a rhythm instrument.
 It is there to lay down the foundation of a song and by adding unnecessary effects, that foundation can become very shaky.
 Only use effects on bass if it serves a purpose and adds to the song.

 These are just a handful of the delay pedals out there, but they are some of the best delay pedals for bass I have ever played with.
-I am sure that one of these will find a place in your bass rig.
+I think one of these should find a perfect spot in your bass rig!